She's a

 A womans trick is to diffuse expertly,

-no sound, no smell, no residual embarrassment,
+no smell, no residual embarrassment,

 men wide open and ripping yarns.